charlehsin/terraform-on-azure/tutorials-terraform-ad/step3-signin-desktop-azure-ad/README.md

-# Set up Azure Active Directory and add sign-in to a SPA using authorization code flow
+# Set up Azure Active Directory and add sign-in to a desktop application

-This is to provide some tutorial web pages to add Azure AD sign-in to a SPA via Azure Portal (, not via Terraform yet).
+This is to provide some tutorial web pages to add Azure AD sign-in to a desktop application via Azure Portal (, not via Terraform yet).

 1. Read [Quickstart: Create a new tenant in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to create a new tenant in the existing Azure Active Directory.
 2. Read [Add or delete users using Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory) to create new users.
 3. Read [Use the Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) and [How can I change default tenant in Microsoft Graph Explorer](https://stackoverflow.com/questions/53341544/how-can-i-change-default-tenant-in-microsoft-graph-explorer) to use Microsoft Graph API to list all users in the tenant.
    - On the Graph Explorer, you may need to consent to the permission on Modify permissions tab.
-4. Read [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) to understand the authorization code flow.
+4. Read [Using the Microsoft identity platform to call Microsoft Graph API from a multi-target console application](https://github.com/Azure-Samples/ms-identity-dotnet-desktop-tutorial/tree/master/1-Calling-MSGraph/1-1-AzureAD) to set up and try the sign-in.
-5. Read [Quickstart: Sign in users in single-page apps (SPA) via the auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-page-app-quickstart?pivots=devlang-react) to set up and try the sign-in.
+   - Remember to modify [appsettings.json](./desktop/Console-Interactive-MultiTarget/appsettings.json), as mentioned in the quick start guide.
-   - Remember to modify [authConfig.js](./react-spa/src/authConfig.js), as mentioned in the quick start guide.
+   - Check [Program.cs](./desktop/Console-Interactive-MultiTarget/Program.cs) to see how to get user information via Microsoft Graph API.
-   - After the SPA is started,
+   - After the application is run,
-      - If Chrome or Edge browser is used, the currently Windows log-in account will be used if it is a valid one.
+      - If Chrome or Edge browser is your default web browser, the currently Windows log-in account will be used if it is a valid one.
-      - If Firefox browser is used, you can log in with other user account.
+      - If Firefox browser is your default web browser, you can log in with other user account.

 ## References